 Radiofrequency ablation can block pain messages from anywhere in your body by targeting the right nerves as they enter your spine.
 It can relieve pain caused by many conditions, ranging from sports injuries and nerve pain to cancer pain and complex regional pain syndrome.

-Before you have radiofrequency ablation, Dr. Crooks performs a diagnostic nerve block.
-He injects a local anesthetic at the precise nerve he intends to ablate.
+Before you have radiofrequency ablation, our providers perform a diagnostic nerve block.
+They inject a local anesthetic at the precise nerve they intend to ablate.

 If your pain improves after that injection, it shows that the appropriate nerve was targeted and you can get RF ablation.

-You lie down on a specialized table that allows Dr. Crooks to take real-time X-rays.
-This type of imaging, called fluoroscopy, gives him a clear view of the targeted nerve and allows him to guide a hollow needle to that nerve.
+You lie down on a specialized table that allows our providers to take real-time X-rays.
+This type of imaging, called fluoroscopy, gives them a clear view of the targeted nerve and allows them to guide a hollow needle to that nerve.

-When the needle is in place, he sends RF waves through it, precisely heating and wounding or burning the nerve.
+When the needle is in place, they send RF waves through it, precisely heating and wounding or burning the nerve.